Team980/Quickstart/README.md

 - ```gradlew idea``` (IntelliJ IDEA)
 - ```gradlew eclipse``` (Eclipse)

 Visual Studio Code requires no additional configuration.
-(Note that the WPIib plugin is not currently supported.)

 When importing the project into your IDE, make sure to use the Gradle wrapper provided by the project.